EvenFosby/TTK4145--Sanntidsprogrammering/Exercise 2/README.md

    - Protocols: TCP, UDP, or something else?
       - If you are using TCP: How do you know who connects to who?
         - Do you need an initialization phase to set up all the connections?
+        It seems like you need to connect and accept all connections
       - If you are using UDP broadcast: How do you differentiate between messages from different nodes?
+        You can see through which port is used, if not add a id to the messages.
       - If you are using a library or language feature to do the heavy lifting - what is it, and does it satisfy your needs?
+        We plan to use go with the .net library.
+It seems like this will make things easier and satisify thomaz.
    - Do you want to build the necessary reliability into the module, or handle that at a higher level?
+     We want to implement in network module, seems logical, but dont really know why.
+How could it be implementend at higher level?
    - Is detection (and handling) of things like lost messages or lost nodes a part of the network module?
+     Maybe?? it could be smart to have an own module for this and let the network module only handle sending/recieving.
    - How will you pack and unpack (serialize) data?
      - Do you use structs, classes, tuples, lists, ...?
      - JSON, XML, plain strings, or just plain memcpy?
+    Dunno

      - Is serialization a part of the network module?
+       Yes that seem logical

 2.2: Getting networking started
 -------------------------------